This is a deliberately empty heading to satisfy the HTML5 validator.

 Directed by Andrew Margetson

-Choreography and dancing by Agnes Sales Martin and Hector Plaza Hernandez
+Choreography and Dancing by Agnes Sales Martin and Hector Plaza Hernandez

 Blue Monday tells the story of a relationship - mutual support, aggression, shifting power and resolution all play their part in a compellingly original piece created in one fluid shot in a sunny dance studio in Barcelona.